Dynamics Explorer 1: High Altitude Plasma Instrument (HAPI)

 The High Altitude Plasma Instrument (HAPI) consisted of an array of five electrostatic analyzers capable of making measurements of the phase-space distributions of electrons and positive ions in the energy/charge range from 5 eV to 32 keV as a function of pitch angle.
 This investigation provided data contributing to the studies of (1) the composition and energy of Birkeland current charge carriers, (2) the dynamic configuration of high-latitude magnetic flux tubes, (3) auroral particle source regions and acceleration mechanisms, (4) the role of E parallel to B and E perpendicular to B in the magnetosphere-ionosphere system, (5) the sources and the effects of polar cap particle fluxes, (6) the transport of plasma within and through the magnetospheric clefts, (7) wave-particle interactions, and (8) hot-cold plasma interactions.
 This instrument consisted of five identical detector heads, each having an electrostatic analyzer (of the ISIS-2 type) and two sensors (one electron channel and one ion channel).
 The detector heads were mounted on the main body.
 One of the detector heads was mounted in the spin plane, two were offset by ± 12°, and two were offset by ± 45°.
-One detector swept within a few degree of the field line during each rotation of the spacecraft, except when the magnetic field was greatly deformed from its meridian plane.
+One detector swept within a few degrees of the field line during each rotation of the spacecraft, except when the magnetic field was greatly deformed from its meridian plane.
 The basic mode of operation provided a 32-point energy spectrum from each sensor, but the voltages on the electrostatic analyzers were programmable to allow for operation over limited portions of the energy spectrum, or at higher time resolution with reduced energy resolution.
 The energy resolution was 32%.
 The angular resolution was 2.5° Full width at half maximum (FWHM) (in the plane of detection) by 10° (polar angle).
 The sampling rate was 64 per second, and the total acceptance angle was 5° by 20°.
-Due to a failure in the high voltage power supply for the detectors, the instrument ceased operation on 1 December 1981.
+Due to a failure in the high-voltage power supply for the detectors, the instrument ceased operation on 1 December 1981.